cheyao/macropad/README.md

     └── kmk                                     # kmk firmware
 ```

-NOTE: I will need a 0.96” SSD1306 OLED screen that is compatible with 3.3V
+NOTE: I will need a 0.96” SSD1306 OLED screen that accepts 5V with 3.3V logic

 The resistors are 4.7k ohm ones